renzkie8/cccs106-projects/week4_labs/contact_book_app/README.md

 ## Project Structure

 contact_book_app/
+├── src/
+│ ├── init.py # Makes src a Python package
-├── main.py # Entry point of the app (UI + event handling)
+│ ├── main.py # Entry point: UI and event handling
-├── app_logic.py # Core logic: add, edit, delete, search contacts ├── database.py # SQLite database initialization and queries
+│ ├── app_logic.py # Core logic: add, edit, delete, search contacts
+│ └── database.py # SQLite database initialization and queries
-├── requirements.txt # dependencies if you export them
+├── requirements.txt # Project dependencies
-└── README.md # Documentation
+└── README.md # Project documentation

+Notes

+Keep all .py files inside the src/ folder.

+Use python -m src.main to run locally — this ensures Python treats src as a package.

+The sqlite3 module is included with Python.

+Any additional packages your app uses should be listed in requirements.txt.

 ## Run the app